contrapunctus-1/chronometrist/README.md

 3. `chronometrist-before-out-functions`
 4. `chronometrist-after-out-functions`

 As their names suggest, these are 'abnormal' hooks, i.e. the functions they contain must accept arguments.
-In this case, each function must accept exactly one argument, which is the project which is being started or stopped.
+In this case, each function must accept exactly one argument - the name of the project which is being started or stopped, as a string.

+`chronometrist-before-out-functions` is different from the others in that it runs until failure - the task will be clocked out only if all functions in this hook return `t`.

 ### Opening certain files when you start a task
 An idea from the author's own init -